 My Approach to Helping

-My personal philosophy is that we all want the same thing, to be loved, accepted and valued for who we are by important others in our life.
+At Healing Hearts our philosophy is that we all want the same thing, to be loved, accepted and valued for who we are by important others in our life.
 Relationships are the hardest thing we ever do.
 We often act and communicate out of fear that we won't be loved, accepted or valued.
-My approach is to get couples to learn to identify and communicate deeper emotions rather than attacking or shutting down from each other.
-I help couples learn to empathize with each other and hear each other rather than "right fight".
-I help couples come to a place where they can feel safe in the relationship in order to foster a deep connection with one another.
+Our approach to counseling is to get couples to learn to identify and communicate deeper emotions rather than attacking or shutting down from each other.
+We help couples learn to empathize with each other and hear each other rather than "right fight".
+We help couples come to a place where they can feel safe in the relationship in order to foster a deep connection with one another.

 More Info About My Practice